Skip to content

 Why Lot Sizing Mode Matters

-A trade copier does not copy lot sizes — it translates them.
-A 1-lot trade on a $100,000 master account represents 1% risk.
-The same 1-lot trade copied to a $10,000 follower account represents 10% risk.
-Without a sizing translation layer, the copy amplifies risk by a factor proportional to the account size difference.
+A trade copier does not copy lot sizes.
+It translates them.
+A 1-lot trade on a $100,000 master account is 1% risk.
+The same 1-lot trade copied to a $10,000 follower account is 10% risk.
+Without a sizing step in between, the copy scales risk by the ratio of the account sizes.

 Quick Answer